vijaydev43/vijaydev43/README.md

-- 👋 Hi, I’m @vijaydev43
+👋 Hi, I’m @vijaydev43
-- 👀 I’m interested in ...
-Coding
-- 🌱 I’m currently learning ...
-Bloc
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+👀 I’m interested in ...
+Coding, caffeine, and pretending I understand regex 🌱 I’m currently learning ...
+Bloc, and how to survive without accidentally deleting my entire codebase 💞️ I’m looking to collaborate on ...
+Anything that doesn’t involve me debugging someone else’s spaghetti code 📫 How to reach me ... vijaydeva342@gmail.com
-- 😄 Pronouns: ...
+😄 Pronouns: ...
+Ctrl / Alt / Delete
-- ⚡ Fun fact: ...
+⚡ Fun fact: ...
+I once wrote a “Hello World” program that crashed my fridge

 <!---
 vijaydev43/vijaydev43 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.